Zuddas-S/ACS341/LabGroupWork/energySourceAnalysis.md

 Fossil Brown Coal lignite,  Fossil Hard Coal, Fossil Oil, Fossil Oil Shale, Fossil Peat are the massive organic remnants of phytoplankton and zooplankton on the seafloor and lake bottoms, and over millions of years, as geological age changes, these organic compounds have been mixed with soil and buried under layers of sediment.
 Due to extremely high heat and pressure conditions, it is gradually produced by anaerobic digestion.
 It first transforms into a waxy substance called kerogen, which is present in oil shale, and then, with more heat, into liquid and gaseous hydrocarbons.

+This energy is formed over a long period of time, so overexploitation will lead to the disappearance of this energy.

 ## Nuclear
 Nuclear refers to the energy released by atomic nuclei through nuclear fusion, nuclear fission or radionuclear decay.
-Nuclear power plants obtain a large amount of energy by fission and release of nuclear fuel made of uranium in the reactor。
+Nuclear power plants obtain a large amount of energy by fission and release of nuclear fuel made of uranium in the reactor。This energy is very clean, but there are risks associated with this clean energy.
+If nuclear energy leaks, radiation will be released, seriously affecting organisms and ecology within a few kilometers.

 ## Other
 Energy can be obtained from other, other renewable and waste.